Installing SDKMAN! on UNIX-like platforms is as easy as ever.

 Several options exist for installing SDKMAN! on Windows today.

-(WLS) prior to attempting SDKMAN installation.
+(WSL) prior to attempting SDKMAN installation.
 You need a basic toolchain including bash, zip,

 unzip, and curl (tar and gzip required for special cases).
 Most likely it will work out